-IBPS PO 2020 Selection Procedure comprises three stages– Preliminary Exam, Main Exam, and Interview Round.
-There is a single IBPS PO Application Form for all the three stages, however, separate admit cards are released for each exam.
+IBPS PO 2021 Selection Procedure comprises three stages– Preliminary Exam, Main Exam, and Interview Round.
+There is a single IBPS PO Application Form for all three stages, however, separate admit cards are released for each exam.

-The Preliminary Examination for IBPS PO 2020 is scheduled for October 3, 4, and 10, 2020.
+The Preliminary Examination for IBPS PO 2021 is scheduled for October 2021.
 This is the first stage in the IBPS PO Selection Process.
 It includes an online test consisting of 3 sections- English Language, Quantitative Aptitude, and Reasoning Ability.

-Candidates will have to score sectional as well as an overall cutoff in order to clear the Preliminary exam.
+Candidates will have to score sectional as well as an overall cutoff to clear the Preliminary exam.

 The Descriptive Paper will only be examined if the candidate clears the objective paper.